laribright/Registration-Portal/README.md

 ### NODE.JS backend code is in API folder

-## Some pages might be slow, this is due to SSR, but blazing fast in production

 ## Improvements
 -Removing my mongoDB url string add adding in a dotenv file...
 I left it there for easy set-up and quick start